 Humpty Dumpty sat on a wall, Humpty Dumpty had a great fall.
 All the king’s horses and all the king’s men couldn’t put Humpty together again.

 We have all heard this nursery rhyme but what does it have to do with skin care or health in general?
 The point I want to make is, that once something is broken it can be really difficult (and/or expensive) to fix.
-The same thing goes for our bodies.
-The earlier we start taking care of ourselves the less damage we will have to try to “fix” later in life.
+The same thing goes for your body.
+The earlier you start taking care of yourself the less damage you will have to try to “fix” later in life.

-Most of the cells in our bodies divide, die, and regenerate.
-The old or damaged cells are replaced by new cells but as we age, that turnover slows down and is less efficient.
+Most of the cells in your body divide, die, and regenerate.
+The old or damaged cells are replaced by new cells but as you age, that turnover slows down and is less efficient.
 That means things start to break down and wear out (collagen and elastin start to fizz out as early as 25 years old!).

 Take a little time to take care of yourself now and every day.
 Like we’re instructed on the airplane: put the oxygen mask on yourself first; you can’t help anyone else if you don’t first help yourself.

 I’ll leave you with some words of wisdom from the late George Carlin: